iilab/openmentoring-content/en/topics/understand-2-security/1-your-security/1-1-intro.md

 ---
 ![](recap.png)

-Learn about creating a security assessment
+Learn about your security and protecting yourself.